Pennard House Wedding

 In the darkness of the evening, I was gifted yet another great outdoor photo opportunity as the newlyweds and their guests had drinks around a fire pit.
 I was able to capture beautiful movement and silhouettes behind the flickering flames which just seemed to fit Jennie and Andrew so well.

 Inside, the Somerset Paddies kicked off dancefloor proceedings with their foot-tapping blend of Somerset and Irish songs, and after the first dance, children whirled around the room.
 I so enjoyed being part of Jennie and Andrew’s special and individual (and as it turned out, award-winning!) day at Pennard House.
 We were able to take advantage of the gorgeous grounds and interior of the manor house to encapsulate their wonderful wedding, and I feel very privileged to have been able to follow them from their “Will you marry me?” moments to their happy-ever-after.

 Pennard House Wedding Photographer Awards

-I was delighted that one of the photographs from Jennie & Andrews Pennard House Wedding was selected for a Fearless Photographers ‘Photo of the Day’ award!
-You can see it on the Fearless Photographers Instagram page here.
-They also enjoyed an engagement photo shoot in Bristol along the Bristol Harbourside and finishing at the Bristol Old Vic Theater where Andrew works as a Master Carpenter.
-I was excited to receive an international wedding photography award from their engagement shoot too, with a photograph taken back stage at the Bristol Old Vic theater, with the set of the Grinning Man!
+I was delighted that one of the photographs I captured as Jennie & Andrews Pennard House wedding photographer was selected for a Fearless Photographers ‘Photo of the Day’ award!
+They also enjoyed an engagement photo shoot in Bristol along the Bristol Harbourside and finishing at the Bristol Old Vic Theatre where Andrew works as a Master Carpenter.
+I was excited to receive an international wedding photography award from their engagement shoot too, with a photograph taken backstage at the Bristol Old Vic theatre, with the set of the Grinning Man!
 If you’ve loved these highlight photos and you’re looking for a Pennard House Wedding Photographer, please get in touch with Rich.

 Wedding venue: Pennard House